 Before a respirator is worn, a qualified person should fit test each person that will be using this safety device.
 Fit tests are mandatory and are an important step in ensuring that exposure is prevented.

-Wear shielded safety glasses, full-face respirators, snug-fitting, non-fogging goggles, or full-face shield whenever any chemical can possibly come into contact with the eyes.
+Wear shielded safety glasses, full-face respirators, snug-fitting, non-fogging goggles, or full-face shields whenever any chemical can possibly come into contact with the eyes.
 Safety glasses with brow and side shields are acceptable for low exposure situations.
-Always wear goggles or full-face respirator while pouring or mixing concentrates or while working with toxic sprays or dusts.
+Always wear goggles or full-face respirators while pouring or mixing concentrates or while working with toxic sprays or dusts.
 In high exposure situations when both face and eye protection are needed, a face shield can be worn over goggles.

 Noise of all levels is found in many workplaces.
 Research has shown that high levels of noise can damage your hearing.
 Losing your hearing is a gradual process and is less noticeable than other types of workplace injuries.
 It is, however, a permanent handicap for those who are affected.

 Hearing loss has been a common problem among farmers and farm workers for years.
-Since most farm equipment cannot be operated in a sound-proof enclosure, workers should use hearing protection when operating or working in the vicinity of noisy machinery (see figure).
+Since most farm equipment cannot be operated in a sound-proof enclosure, workers should use hearing protection when operating or working in the vicinity of noisy machinery.
 Earmuffs and plugs are available to provide hearing protection for most situations.
 Modern tractor cabs with noise reduction ratings will also provide adequate hearing protection for most situations.

 Personal protective equipment (PPE) is given a rating scale by the EPA according to a resistance factor against pesticides.